adarshpadukone/Glucose_Monitoring_System/README.md

 * This Repository contains all the required files for the website.
 * Downlaod it and host it.
 * Do not rename or edit any files.
-* Make the neccessary changes in the php files for database connectivity
+* Make the neccessary changes in the php files for database connectivity.
+  * Edit the database name
+  * Edit username
+  * Edit password
+  * Edit hostname
+  * Table name
+* Datebase file is Included In this repository under [SQL](https://github.com/adarshpadukone/Glucose_Monitoring_System/tree/master/sql)

 >Created by Adarsh Padukone